grasela/readmeproject/README.md

 # Explain the different high-level components (abstractions) in your App.

-The application will consist of backend which will pull the data from the supplier and serve it to the meteor's Frontend.
+The application will consist of backend which will pull the data from the supplier and serve it to the Meteor's Frontend.

 ### Front end will consist of:
 1. COMPONENT: List of parts (name, part number, description, image ... )